ocaml-community/awesome-ocaml/README.md

 - [Mascot](http://mascot.x9c.fr/) - Mascot is a style-checker for OCaml sources
 - [pfff](https://github.com/facebook/pfff) – pfff is a set of tools and APIs to perform some static analysis, dynamic analysis, code visualizations, code navigations, or style-preserving source-to-source transformations such as refactorings on source code.
-- [infer](https://github.com/facebook/infer) - infer is a static analyzer for Java, C and Objective-C
+- [Infer](https://github.com/facebook/infer) - Infer is a static analyzer for Java, C and Objective-C
+- [Frama-C](http://frama-c.com) - Frama-C is a static analysis and formal proof framework for C and C++
 - [flow](https://github.com/facebook/flow) - flow is a static type checker for JavaScript
 - [Ocamllint](https://github.com/cryptosense/ocamllint) - Ocamllint detects common errors in OCaml code
 - [BetterErrors](https://github.com/npm-ml/BetterErrors) - BetterErrors improves error messages of the OCaml compiler (Make OCaml Errors Great Again.)
 - [SLAyer](https://github.com/Microsoft/SLAyer) - SLAyer is an automatic formal verification tool that uses separation logic to verify memory safety of C programs.
 - [MemCAD](https://github.com/Antique-team/memcad) - MemCAD is an abstract interpreter for shape analysis.
 MemCAD can verify C programs manipulating complex data structures.

+## Program analysis
 - [BAP](https://github.com/BinaryAnalysisPlatform/bap) - BAP is a reverse engineering and program analysis platform that targets binary programs.
+- [BinCat](https://github.com/airbus-seclab/bincat) - BinCat is a binary code static analysis toolkit.

 ## Compilers and Compiler Tools